 But let’s face it, not all the data they collect is used for positive purposes; there are some nefarious activities involved.
 So, whether you’re using Apple Mail, Gmail, Microsoft Outlook, or any other mail client, it is wiser to stop email tracking on iPhone, iPad, Mac, or PC right now.

-- What data does email tracking pixels collect?
+- How does email tracking work?

 Well, firstly, privacy, Duh!
 Secondly, consent.

 Secretly embedded into emails and webpages, tracking pixels violates users’ privacy.
 It allows the data company to collect a variety of information about your online behavior, including